 The solution will come from the private sector; individual by individual, company by company.

 As to how a solution should be done, we must learn lessons of the American Founding Era.
 I had to search dozens of old and lost law and history books to discover these lessons.
 The result was my book, The Lost Right, edition 3.5.
-This book deals with the general principles of redress, from start to finish; my article pertaining to the mortgage crisis deals with a particular and very timely application of such principles.
+This book deals with the general principles of redress, from start to finish; Here is an introduction to the history, law and procedures of redress.

 Timely, and related, pages,

 Turn Back the Clock.
-I’m 69 (in two months) but I have the health, vitality and body of a near-professional athlete, aged 25 to 35.
-I routinely have former pro and college baseball players tell me I would “do well” (a modest remark) if I played “men’s senior league”, a level of play equal to a major college.
+I’m 70 years of age but I have the health, vitality and body of a near-professional athlete, around the age of 20.
+I routinely have former pro and college baseball players tell me I would “do well” (a modest remark) if I played “men’s senior league”, at a level of play equal to a major college.
+This video shows me hitting pitches clocked at 117-121 mph.
 In other words, I’m living proof that people do not have to grow old; they can retain or recover the health and vitality of youth; they don’t have to suffer from arthritis, diabetes, kidney failure or any of hundreds of other ailments.
 Look what you’ll gain: more strength and a longer life to enjoy the adventures we all know are coming.
 You might even want to take part in them.

 Is the Mortgage Crisis the Mother of Opportunity?
 The mortgage crisis revealed that those banks too-big-to-fail produced 50 million mortgages with seriously clouded titles.
 It produced a situation where no one could provide lawful authority to collect or foreclose on such mortgages.
 In other words, property law 4,000 years old had been violated on a national scale.
 So far, solutions require that bank shareholders, bank depositors, and taxpayers suffer losses -while those who engineered the crisis waltz away each with millions in plunder.
 What can be done about it – without creating a new class of victims?
 Please see the full article.